wgsl-analyzer/wgsl-analyzer/README.md

 **Platform-specific extension:**

-Copy the server binary (either `wgsl_analyzer` or `wgsl_analyzer.exe`) into `./editors/code/out/`, then run `npm run package -- --target <target> -o wgsl_analyzer-<target>.vsix` where the target is one of the targets listed as [platform-specific extension targets](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#platformspecific-extensions).
+Copy the server binary (either `wgsl-analyzer` or `wgsl-analyzer.exe`) into `./editors/code/out/`, then run `npm run package -- --target <target> -o wgsl-analyzer-<target>.vsix` where the target is one of the targets listed as [platform-specific extension targets](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#platformspecific-extensions).

 This can be done automatically with `cargo run --bin package -- --target linux-x64 --install`.